Teaching in Scotland

 To teach in Scotland you'll need a degree and a teaching qualification gained through Initial Teacher Education (ITE).

-- four-year undergraduate programme
+- a four-year combined undergraduate degree

 Prior classroom experience isn't compulsory, but being able to demonstrate your enthusiasm to teach, as well as talk about the skills you've picked up from doing so, will strengthen your application.